A reader is frustrated because his elderly parents are spending too much.

 Question: My parents raised me right.
-I pay off my credit cards every month.
-I have no debt besides my mortgage.
-I follow financial experts like you.
+I pay off my credit cards every month, I have no debt besides my mortgage, and I follow financial experts like you.
 But here’s my problem.
-My parents are now in their 70s, and they’ve suddenly started spending all their money.
+My parents are now in their 70s, and they’ve suddenly started spending too much money.

 It’s mostly my dad.
 My mom has hinted she knows it’s a problem, but she won’t talk about it with him — or me.
 My dad talks about enjoying his “last few years,” even though he’s healthy and could live another 20.
 They now have $10,000 in credit card debt.
 I’m going to visit them at Christmas and want to discuss it, but I don’t know how.
 Any advice?

 Howard Dvorkin CPA answers…

 Last Christmas Eve, PBS aired a guide called, Your family’s political fights don’t have to ruin Christmas.
 I remember thinking, “Compared to personal finance, politics is a tame topic.”

 In my two-plus decades advising Americans on their money, I’ve seen families ripped apart by problems just like yours, Peter.
 The holidays only make it worse.
 In fact, a poll by Ally Bank came out just recently that showed, “70 percent of Americans say they think it’s rude or inappropriate to discuss personal money matters in a social setting.”